 Vallay served as education policy director for St. Paul Mayor Chris Coleman and as school board director for the St. Paul Public Schools.
 Prior to joining the city in 2006, Vallay served as a program manager at the Minnesota Literacy Council, director of the AmeriCorps Minnesota Reading Corps and as a classroom teacher at the University of St. Catherine Pre-K Education Center.
 In January of 2011, Vallay announced the launch of MinnCAN, 50CAN's second state branch, as its founding executive director.

 In the fall of 2014, Vallay stepped into the role of president of 50CAN.
-As president, Vallay works with the CEO and COO to manage institutional operations, including new site development, campaign planning, research, communications, marketing and policy.
-She lives in Gaithersburg, MD with her husband and three children.
+As president, Vallay oversees institutional operations, including new site development, campaign planning, research, state communications and policy.
+She lives in Maryland with her husband and three children.

 I aspire to be like and why?: